MaxKolac/poCker/README.md

 A game can be fixed-limit or no-limit.
 Fixed limit means that each player can raise the current bet only by a fixed amount.
 The bet can only be raised by the small blind amount in the first two rounds and only by the big blind amount in the two latter rounds.
 No limit means that players are free to raise the bet by any amount, including the ability to bet all of their funds.
+In each betting round, the bet can be raised no more than 3 times.

 At the beginning of the game, each player is dealt 2 cards face-down.
 These are referred to as 'hole cards'.
 One player is given the dealer's button.
 This button signifies that the next player clockwise is designated as small blind player, and the next after him, big blind player.